appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-github-actions.md

 ## Configure continuous delivery

-To configure continuous delivery follow these steps:
+Follow these steps to set up continuous delivery in Appsmith:

 1. Open Git Settings located on the left side of the bottom bar.

-2. Click on the Continuous Delivery tab.
+2. Click on the **Continuous Delivery** tab.

 3. Select the branch where you want to implement continuous delivery.
 For example, the `master`/`main` branch or any `feature` branch.

 4. Copy the provided endpoints to integrate them into your CI/CD pipeline configuration.

 5. Generate a bearer token for authenticating requests to the provided endpoint.
-Save this token for future reference or use in subsequent steps.
+Save this token for future reference.

-6. Click the Finish Setup button.
+6. Click the **Finish Setup**.

 ## Set Up GitHub Actions Workflow

+Follow these steps to configure a GitHub Actions workflow and automate continuous delivery for your Appsmith application:

 1. Open the GitHub repository connected with your Appsmith application.

-2. Open the [GitHub code editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) by pressing `.`, or change the URL from `github.com` to `github.dev`.
+2. Create a directory called `.github/workflows` in the root of the repo.

-3. Create a new GitHub Actions workflow file within the `.github` folder, like `.github/workflows/deploy-appsmith.yaml`.
+3. Create a workflow `yaml` file in the `workflows` directory with an appropriate name, for example, `.github/workflows/deploy-appsmith.yaml`.

 4. In the `deploy-appsmith.yaml` file, add the following code to enable automatic deployment of changes to your Appsmith application.